2017 Football NSW season: 2017 National Premier League NSW Men's 2

 The 2017 National Premier League NSW Men's 2 was the fifth edition of the NPL NSW 2 as the second level domestic association football competition in New South Wales.
 14 teams competed, playing each other twice for a total of 26 rounds, with the top team at the end of the year promoted to the NPL NSW Men's 1 competition.

 Finals

 2017 National Premier League NSW Men's 3

 The 2017 National Premier League NSW Men's 3 was the fifth edition of the NPL NSW Men's 3 under the National Premier Leagues banner.
 14 teams competed, playing each other twice for a total of 26 rounds.

 Finals

 2017 NSW State League

 The 2017 NSW State League was the fifth edition of the State League under the National Premier Leagues banner.
 10 teams competed, playing each other twice for a total of 18 matches.

 Finals

-2017 National Premier League NSW Women's 1
+2017 National Premier Leagues NSW Women's 1

 The 2017 National Premier League NSW Women's 1 was the fourth edition of the NPL NSW Women's competition to be incorporated under the National Premier Leagues banner.
 10 teams competed, playing each other twice for a total of 18 rounds.